domljl/facialRecognition/README.md

 # Facial Recognition

-A full-stack facial recognition application with a FastAPI backend and React frontend.
+Multi-user face + password authentication with a FastAPI backend and React/Vite frontend.
+Users can register with username/password and a webcam capture, then login with either face or password.
+Tokens are JWTs stored client-side.

 ## Project Structure